What is 3PL Fulfillment?

 The collaboration and dispatch of the goods can then begin.

-Wie funktioniert Fulfillment
+Wie funktioniert ein Fulfillment Center

 Fulfillment provider